 The Broad Street portion of Historic Augusta's downtown virtual tour.
-Here you will learn about Augusta's rich history, as well as the architecture it entailed.
+Here you will learn about Augusta's rich history as well as the architecture it entailed.

 The Rialto Theatre reportedly opened on Wednesday, September 18, 1918, at 2:00 PM with the showing of Douglas Fairbanks' "Bound in Morocco".
-An Augusta Chronicle Article sited described the theatre as representing "the last word in the way of a moving picture theater".
+An Augusta Chronicle Article sited described the theatre as representing "the last word in the way of a moving picture theater."
 With a seating capacity of 710 people, the theatre opened two months after the Imperial theatre, making it the third operating theater on broad street.

-Built 1917 as the Wells Theater for vaudeville acts in the Syllivanesque style.
+The theatre was built in 1917 as the "Wells Theater for Vaudeville Acts" in the Syllivanesque architectural style.
 The theater closed as a cinema in 1981 but reopened as a community arts theater in 1985.
 The imperial has hosted notable names such as Charlie Chaplin and James Brown.
-A replica of the original marquee was erected in 2006.
+A replica of the original marquee was applied to the facade in 2006.

 The Marion was originally built in 1914 as the Chronicle Office Building located at 737-739 Broad Street.
 Designed by the architect G.Lloyd Preacher in the Renaissance Revival style, it was considered one of Augusta's earliest multi-storied buildings.
 Although advertised as fireproof, this building sustained fire damage in 1916 and reopened in 1922 as the Marion Building.

 The Albion Building was constructed in 1900-1901 and designed by Architect Willis F. Denny of Atlanta who also designed the old First Baptist Church located on Greene Street.
 Augusta businessman, J.B.
-White commissioned the architect to design a business complex of five stories and two wings with a construction price of approximately $60,000.
+White, commissioned the architect to design a business complex of five stories and two wings with a construction price of approximately $60,000.
 A large commercial hotel resided on one end with an equally impressive dry goods department on the opposing end.
 At the time of its construction, the Albion was described as "a handsome building five stories high and specially arranged to afford ample light and air to every room."
 The facade was plastered in light cream brick and Georgia Marble.

 The Second-Empire style building at what is now 724 Broad St., locally referred to as the Dorr Building is one of the oldest standing buildings on Broad Street with a traceable origin to 1886, with the lot traceable to 1826.
 Augustus Dorr Commissioned local architect W. E. Speir to design the storefront.
 Considering the rise in popularity of the Second empire style occurred during the 1852-1870 reign of Napoleon III, the construction of the building years after the style's prominence can most likely be attributed to the delayed time for cultural diffusion to affect the southern United States.
 The building survived three great fires, two in the years 1899 and one in 1916.
 It has also experienced three address changes due to a presumable shift in the Broad St. lot numbering system as a result of urban development.